 The School also offers a two-week executive training session relevant to environmental policy for senior public and private sector individuals entitled.

-A new Harvard Kennedy School Executive Education program in September 2016, Climate Change and Energy: Policy Making for the Long Term—will convene U.S. and international policymakers and corporate leaders to address the policy solutions and implications of one of the most critical global public policy issues of our time.Harvard University Center for the Environment Course Guide
+Climate Change and Energy: Policy Making for the Long Term—a new Harvard Kennedy School Executive Education program—will convene U.S. and international policymakers and corporate leaders to address the policy solutions and implications of one of the most critical global public policy issues of our time.Harvard University Center for the Environment Course Guide

 For a comprehensive listing of courses on the environment at Harvard University, see the Harvard University Center for the Environment’s Environmental Course Guide.
 Courses are listed by Harvard school—including the Kennedy School—toward the end of the Guide.